-Once you have created an OpenVMS Management Domain you are satisfied with, you can save it to a "console file" (with the default extension of .MSC).
+Once you create an OpenVMS Management Domain with which you are satisfied, you can save it to a "console file" (with the default extension of .MSC).
 Loading the file later recreates all the saved management domain settings.

 Are There Restrictions on the Systems in an OpenVMS Management Domain?